ualberta-mueller-group/MCGS/docs/development-notes.md

 to the name of the variable in the source code.

 # Initialization (`mcgs_init.h`)
-Executables based on the C++ source code must call one of the `mcgs_init_all()` or `mcgs_init_all(const cli_options& opts)` functions after (optionally) parsing command-line arguments.
+Executables based on the C++ source code must immediately call `void mcgs_init_1()`, then (optionally) handle CLI options, and then call one of `void mcgs_init_2()` or `void mcgs_init_2(const cli_options&)`.
 These functions initialize core data structures and global variables.
-Global variables should be initialized from `mcgs_init_all()` to avoid "Static Initialization Order Fiasco" problems, as the initialization order of global variables in C++ is undefined across translation units.
+Global variables should be initialized from one of these functions to avoid "Static Initialization Order Fiasco" problems, as the initialization order of global variables in C++ is undefined across translation units.

+`mcgs_init_1` initializes lookup tables used for color/char conversions.

-Things initialized by `mcgs_init_all`:
+Things initialized by `mcgs_init_2` functions:
+- `grid_hash` masks stored in grid games' `type_table_t` structs
 - Serialization bookkeeping (for polymorphic types)
     - This is currently implemented but unused
 - `random.h`'s random seed and global `random_generator`
 - Global `random_table`s
 - `sumgame`'s transposition table
 - `impartial_sumgame.h`'s transposition table
-- The global `database` is initialized, either by loading `database.bin` if it exists, or by creating it (generating all database entries)
+- The global `database` is initialized, by loading `database.bin` or a specified database file (if exists)
-- In the future, will assign `game_type_t`s to specific games, so that their assignments are not dependent on input
+- In the future, may assign `game_type_t`s to specific games, so that their assignments are not dependent on input

 # Random (`random.h`)